GST : What is the impact of GST on the common man ?

 However,GST or Goods and Services tax is a long term strategy planned by the Government and its positive impact shall be seen in the long run only.The rates of GST and how effectively GST is introduced in all the States and at the Centre also plays a crucial role in deciding the actual impact of GST on the common man.

 A well designed GST Policy can bring a qualitative change in the tax system of India.

-A massive IT Software is being developed for the successful implementation of GST and bring things online.Revenue officials are also being trained for turning GST into a reality.But,the actual performance and results can be visualised once GST is implemented.
+A massive IT Software has been developed for the successful implementation of GST to bring things online.Revenue officials are also being trained for turning GST into a reality.But,the actual performance and results can be visualised once GST is implemented.

 Also read : 10 Best Credit Cards in India : Review !